mostlydone/mostlydone.github.io/README.md

 # Mostly Done

-Mostly Done is a straight-forward iOS app that manages your daily tasks.
+Mostly Done is a straight-forward daily task managing app for iOS.

 For anyone looking for an effective alternative to subscription-based and bloated apps.